 Twitter Analytics is a great way to observe how your Twitter content is performing and resonating with your audience, so you can build a more active following.

 To view your previous Tweet activity, go to the Tweets tab at the top of the page.
 This section of Twitter Analytics provides an overview of your historic tweets and their performance.
 There is also the option to view your ‘Top Tweets’ which will help you to learn when your best performing tweets were posted.
 You can look back over the past week, 28 days or selected time frame of your choice.

-Unfortunately, Twitter Analytics doesn’t provide detailed enough data to show the exact time the tweet was posted, but it does show the day which is a good starting point.
+Unfortunately, Twitter Analytics doesn’t provide enough detailed data to show the exact time the tweet was posted, but does show the day which is a good starting point.

 We can see our tweet on Saturday, April 20th received the highest level of organic impressions over a 28 day period.

 Now you know a little more about what your top tweets are, it is also a good idea to get to know your audience a little better.

 You’ll find audience data within the ‘Audiences’ tab at the top of the page.
 Here, you’ll see graphs showing your follower demographics, including interests, gender and region.
 As you can see below, our Twitter followers’ top interest is dogs and are mostly male, so we may want to consider posting more photos of dogs on our page…

 By having a look at this data, can help you to decide what type of content is likely to receive the most engagement.